sent1nel101/CodeDivs/README.md

 eg: typing div and pressing TAB will output opening and closing div tags. <br>
 Same for all other common HTML tags. <br>
 Input values are saved in local storage, so no worries if you have to leave the page. <br>
-When you come back, your data will still be there.
+When you come back, your data will still be there.<br>
+Includes a save feature to download your work to a text file.